bugreportion/Magisk-iOS-Emoji/README.md

 - Reported working by user ozogorc on Redmi Note 12 Pro (Android 13)
 - Reported working by user devnoname120 on Xiaomi Mi Note 10 Lite (Android 14)
 - Reported working by user liocasio on OnePlus 12 (Android 14)
-- Reporter working by user mariondlsu on Pixel 7 Pro (Android 14)
+- Reported working by user mariondlsu on Pixel 7 Pro (Android 14)